HCPS-OTIS/tools/templates/workorders.md

 Created dispatch for part replacement *SR#########*.
 Waiting on parts.

+Submitted as part of a bulk dispatch request.

 Repaired by Dell.

 Device has been deemed uneconomical to repair by Dell and is being retired and replaced with an identical device - ST to follow.